Icezones instead of firewalls: extended entanglement beyond the event horizon and unitary evaporation of a black hole: Introduction

-However, as we will discuss in more detail in Sections \ref{u} and \ref{I}, it is more accurate to say that a mode of late radiation is maximally entangled with the rest of the large subsystem, which after the black hole has evaporated, contains both the early radiation and the rest of the late radiation.
+As we will discuss in more detail in Sections \ref{u} and \ref{I}, a mode of late radiation is maximally entangled with the rest of the large subsystem, which after the black hole has evaporated, contains both the early radiation and the rest of the late radiation.
 Page's result can additionally be applied at different times during the evaporation process.
 For example when we have an old black hole, we can take the small subsystem to consist of a single mode of the late Hawking radiation.
-This mode should be entangled with both the early radiation and some black hole states.
-Because the exterior mode and the interior mode are not maximally entangled \be S_{L L^\prime} \neq 0 \ee then there is no need for a firewall to destroy entanglements.
+Because of unitarity, this mode should be entangled with both the early radiation and some black hole states (despite the fact that we usually trace over the states which are inside the black hole).
+Because the exterior mode and the interior mode are not maximally entangled, then there is no need for a firewall to destroy entanglements.
 Our resolution implies that the horizon modes of an old black hole are strongly entangled with the early Hawking radiation, while the horizon modes are more strongly entangled with each other for a young black hole.
 As the black hole ages, the horizon modes become increasingly entangled with the early Hawking radiation due to an infrared effect that we call {\it{icezone}}.
 While the infrared dynamics are local, over a period of time their accumulated effect increasingly entangles states out to macroscopic distances from the horizon.
 Quantum unitarity is preserved.

 In Section \ref{dm} we quantify the icezone by constructing its density matrix.
 As an explicit example of how icezone works in practice we study a particular spin emission model of black hole evaporation where interactions change an approximately thermal density matrix into a pure state.
 These interactions introduce small corrections to Hawking radiation during most of the decay process.
 They become increasingly important at the end of evaporation and unitarize the radiation.